Frequently Asked Questions

 what are the travel opportunities while in korea?

 - Traveling within Korea: The transportation system in Korea is very reliable and convenient, so it’s quite easy to travel within Korea.
 During your weekends off and term breaks, you can enjoy touring the country and learning more about the local culture.
 Weekends off will also give you the opportunity to visit other institutes and observe their weekend programs.
-Teachers’ retreats and summer/winter Bible Camps are also good opportunities to see different parts of Korea.
+Teachers’ retreats are also good opportunities to see different parts of Korea.

 - Outside of Korea: Many teachers take advantage of term breaks to travel throughout Asia and beyond.
 Please make sure to check the visa requirements of the country you wish to visit and follow school procedures before you make travel plans.